 Oatmeal is a beneficial addition to the human diet, but is it good for dogs?
-Can, and should, you add it to your dog’s diet and feed it to them on a regular basis?
+Can, and should, you add it to your dog’s diet and feed it to them regularly?

 The short answer is yes.
 Not only is it safe for dogs but it’s considered beneficial.
 However, as with most foods, there are some caveats to consider.